-The Hope Center brings together, in one location a collaboration of services, including St. Patrick’s Food Pantry and Love Life Ministries which provides baby items to young families.
+The Hope Center brings together, in one location a collaboration of services, including the Hope Center Pantry and Love Life Ministries which provides baby items to young families.
 The Hope Center empowers individuals by enabling them to stand on their own.
 Learn More

 The Quad-Parishes prepare and serve a meal at the NEW Community Shelter on the fourth Monday of every month.
 This has been a great opportunity for us to connect with our community as we “Find Holiness in our Witness to the World!”

 We invite you to join us as we prepare for the next shelter meal.

 Love to Bake?
 Homemade desserts are a favorite!

 Love Connecting with Others?
 Welcome guests and help serve a meal 4:30-6:00pm.

 Monetary donations to provide for this ministry are also appreciated.
 It’s a blessing to be able to share a warm meal together.

 Members of the Society of St.Vincent de Paul (or “Vincentians” ) are men and women who strive to grow spiritually by offering person-to-person service to individuals in need.
 We are young and old.
 Our members come in every shade of skin color.
 Some of us are wealthy, some are financially poor, but all of us are blessed with an awareness that our blessings (time, talent or treasure) are to be shared with our brothers and sisters in need.